 Adjuvant cancer therapy is additional treatment given after the primary treatment for melanoma, usually surgery.
 The goal of adjuvant therapy is to reduce the risk of melanoma returning.

-Physicians often recommend adjuvant therapy for patients with high-risk melanoma.
+Physicians often recommend adjuvant therapy for patients with melanoma with involvement of lymph nodes or patients with metastatic disease who have undergone complete resection.
 High-risk melanoma is usually defined as melanoma that is deeper or thicker (more than 4 mm thick) at the primary site or involves nearby lymph nodes.
 These patients have a high risk of recurrence because some melanoma cells can remain in your body, even if the surgery successfully removed the visible melanoma tumors.

 Watch Dr. Evan J. Lipson of Johns Hopkins Medicine discuss adjuvant therapy.